Sociologist of Law

 In the spring of 2015, my tenure case at Wisconsin was denied after a serious internal fight in the Sociology Department amid a university budget crisis.
 Shocked and deeply disturbed by this unjust and discriminatory decision, I went on the job market and, with the help and support of many friends and colleagues (including some at Wisconsin), found my next destination at the University of Toronto, a place that truly cares about diversity and appreciates different ways of doing sociology.
 After living in the United States for fourteen years, I decided to move to Canada and begin a new chapter of my career and life in Toronto.

 My move to Canada, however, was delayed for a year because of a wonderful surprise - an invitation from the Institute for Advanced Study to spend the 2016-2017 academic year in Princeton as a Member of the Institute.
 In this paradise for scholars, I was able to enjoy some peaceful reading and writing time while a political earthquake struck Washington D.C.
-It was hard to leave the IAS, but I departed in the summer of 2017 with the fond memory of three things: (1) its motto "truth and beauty"; (2) its book The Usefulness of Useless Knowledge; and, (3) its exquisite desserts by a Swiss chef (whom I blame for my high triglycerides).
+It was hard to leave the IAS, but I departed in the summer of 2017 with the fond memory of three things: (1) its motto "truth and beauty"; (2) its book The Usefulness of Useless Knowledge; and, (3) its exquisite desserts by a Swiss chef.

 Now I am living happily in the fabulous city of Toronto, discovering the truth and beauty of this land every day, and continuing to produce useless knowledge.